Recap: The New Batman Adventures E7 "Joker's Millions"

 - The Ditz: The replacement Harley is even ditzier than the original, referring to the Joker as "Mister G".

-- Dramatic Shattering: When Barbara suggests that the Joker might really be reformed, Batman breaks a device he's working on.
+- Dramatic Shattering: When Barbara suggests that the Joker might give up crime now that he's rich, Batman breaks a device he's working on.

 Penguin: Living well is the best revenge.